greendog99/greendog-rails-template/README.md

 ## Usage

+Get a copy of the template:

+`git clone git://github.com/greendog99/fischer-rails-template.git /tmp/fischer-rails-template`

 Create a new Rails application as normal, specifying the path to the template script with the **-m** flag:

-`git clone git://github.com/greendog99/fischer-rails-template.git /tmp/fischer-rails-template`
-`rails new *appname* -m /tmp/fischer-rails-template/template.rb`
+`rails new appname -m /tmp/fischer-rails-template/template.rb`

+Enjoy.

 ## To Do

 * Add a default application_helper.rb
 * Add capistrano
-* Update config.autoload_paths in application.rb
 * Add base styles for flashes, buttons, etc
-* Optionally (based on user interrogation) set up features like friendly_id, devise, paperclip, etc
+* Optionally (based on user interrogation) set up features like devise, paperclip, etc

+## See Also

+* <http://rdoc.info/github/wycats/thor/master/Thor/Actions> - Actions used in app template generators (e.g. InjectIntoFile)

 ## Credits